mothenjoyer69/thinkmoth-expresscard/README.md

 - Verify PCIe routing [ ]
 - Verify total height of PCB with components [ ]
 - Prototype PCB run :3 [ ]

+# Credits
+A very big thank you to [Ambra](https://github.com/ambraglow/) for the original board outline, cutout, and ExpressCard footprint!

+Shoutout to Hackmods for all of the help and advice provided :3